 Points out competitive advantages

-Everyone loves and celebrates positive customer feedback.
 Businesses don’t collect feedback only to know what they are doing wrong.
 Your customers can also tell you what you are doing right.
-You get a chance to learn more about your competitive advantages.
+You gain valuable insights about your competitive advantages.
 This knowledge can guide your marketing, sales, or product development efforts.

 Points out weaknesses

-The findings in the customer feedback report can show weaknesses that require immediate attention.
+Customer responses in the customer feedback report can show weaknesses that require immediate attention.
 These could be product or service flaws that directly cause customer dissatisfaction.

 Gives actionable insights

-An actionable insight points to meaningful positive change that you need to work for.
+An actionable customer insight points to meaningful positive change that you need to work for.
 A helpful customer feedback report shows what you don’t know and suggests how to apply this new knowledge.

 Assists in goal setting and priorities